SiddheshKhedekar/TwitterSentimentAnalysis/report.md

 ##### Result Summary of Validation

 The best validation accuracy is 77.40%, slightly better than all the other ones I tried before.
-I could even define a deeper structure with more hidden layers, or even make use of the multi-channel approach, or try different pool size to see how the performance differs, but I will stop here for now.
 The accuracy of my model compared to the benchmark null frequency is increased by 27% and the accuracy of my model compared to the benchmark TextBlob is increased by 14%.

 ![test](./img/test.PNG)